forumone/18F-ADSBPA-Pool-1-Design-/README.md

 Agile Management Tool: [Trello](https://trello.com/b/nCt1b9Fg/18f-agile-bpa)

 This tool tracked progress on the prototype and includes a timestamped chronological listing of how the prototypes was designed and developed by out team.
-All documentation within Trello is also in the Documentation section in Github.
+All documentation within Trello is also in the Documentation section in GitHub.

 ## Description